 - Cervical dilatation may occur when there are good contractions, in association with increasing caput succedaneum formation and moulding of the fetal skull, while the amount of fetal head palpable above the brim of the pelvis remains the same.
 In these circumstances no real progress has occurred, because the head is not descending into the pelvis.

-- The station of the presenting part of the head in relation to the ischial spines, as felt on vaginal examination, can also improve without further descent of the head and without real progress having occurred.
+- The station of the presenting part of the head in relation to the spine, as felt on vaginal examination, can also improve without further descent of the head and without real progress having occurred.
 This is because of increasing caput succedaneum and moulding.

 Descent of the head is assessed on abdominal and not on vaginal examination.

-3-18 What circumstances will make it necessary to do vaginal examinations more frequently than four-hourly in the active phase of the first stage of labour?
+3-18 What circumstances will make it necessary to do vaginal examinations more frequently than 4-hourly in the active phase of the first stage of labour?

-- If cephalopelvic disproportion is suspected, the next vaginal examination must be done two hours later.
+- If cephalopelvic disproportion is suspected, the next vaginal examination must be done 2 hours later.

-3-19 When should you rupture the woman’s membranes?
+3-19 When should you rupture the patient’s membranes?

-- A woman who is HIV negative and in labour with a vertex presentation may have her membranes ruptured with safety if:
+- A patient who is HIV negative and in labour with a vertex presentation may have her membranes ruptured with safety if: